rowe-morehouse/resume/deliverable/Rowe-Morehouse-Resume-20200917-master-airtable.md

 *   Identified new traffic sources, hypothesized use cases, and implemented landing-page A/B testing & improvements that increased a Financial Services client’s lead volume by over 600% with conversion rates as high as 23%.

-*   Drove the overall <mark>value proposition and product marketing vision</mark> by collaborating closely with the CEO of a Fintech startup, resulting in a \\$500k seed round, and over \\$500k in initial sales.
+*   Drove the overall <mark>value proposition and product marketing</mark> vision by collaborating closely with the CEO of a Fintech startup, resulting in a \\$500k seed round, and over \\$500k in initial sales.

 **Director of Marketing — RampRate** &nbsp;_<small>Feb 2008 - Apr 2009</small>_